 6. Cocktail – If you plan to end your conference with a cocktail, be sure to include the time for this before signing off on the contract.

 7. Dinner – If you plan to have a dinner at the end of your conference, and your conference takes place in the ballroom, we will need a period of time (at least an hour) where guests will leave the ballroom so we can set it up for a dinner service.
-In this case it may be possible to reserve the basement for a cocktail, while we turn the room around.
+In this case it may be possible to reserve the restaurant for a cocktail, while we turn the room around.

 If you have any questions about anything, you can contact